m13253/dns-over-https/Readme.md

 ## DNSSEC

-DNSSEC validation is not built-in.
+DNS-over-HTTPS is compatible with DNSSEC, and requests DNSSEC signatures by default.
+However signature validation is not built-in.
 It is highly recommended that you install `unbound` or `bind` and pass results for them to validate DNS records.

+## EDNS0-Client-Subnet (GeoDNS)

+DNS-over-HTTPS supports EDNS0-Client-Subnet protocol, which submits part of the client's IP address (/24 for IPv4, /48 for IPv6 by default) to the upstream server.
+This is useful for GeoDNS and CDNs to work, and is exactly the same configuration as most public DNS servers.

+Keep in mind that /24 is not enough to track a single user, although it is precise enough to know the city where the user is from.
+If you think EDNS0-Client-Subnet is affecting your privacy, you can set `no_ecs` to true in `/etc/dns-over-https/doh-client.conf`, with the cost of slower video streaming or software downloading speed.

-If you are running a server without anycast, you probably want to enable EDNS0 Client Subnet during your configuring `unbound` or `bind`.
+If your server is backed by `unbound` or `bind`, you probably want to enable the EDNS0-Client-Subnet feature in their configuration files as well.

 ## Protocol compatibility